-Despite the shocking nature of his work that was mainly produced and issued in Japan, he has a rather substantial cult following abroad and there are quite a few artists influenced by him, such as the recently discussed artist Pigo Lin.
+Despite the shocking nature of his work that is mainly produced and issued in Japan, there is no denying the beauty of Maruo’s images.
+His sense of composition, fine line, and attention to detail, offers a hallucinatory experience to the eye.
+He has a rather substantial cult following abroad and there are quite a few artists influenced by him, such as the recently discussed artist Pigo Lin.

 In Suehiro Maruo’s artwork below there are strong references to the German expressionist horror movies Das Cabinet des Dr. Caligari (1920) and Nosferatu (1922), consecutively Fig.4, 5 and 6, and to the bloody woodblock prints (muzan-e) of Yoshitoshi (Fig.11, 12, and 13).